Monday morning, November 27, 1899

 Stella stops chair and pulls Buddy down.
 “Both of you behave.”

 Emma says, “Father, you started to tell me something before you ran off.”

-Papa sits and pulls chair close to desk.
-“I wanted you to know Ben York has replaced Felix on the council.
-You never liked hearing your husband’s name read aloud at meetings, but today you seemed really upset.”
+Father, not Papa, sits and pulls chair close to desk.
+“I wanted you to know Ben York has agreed to replace Felix on the council.
+You never liked hearing your husband’s name read aloud at meetings, but at the meeting you seemed really upset.
+And today…”

 “Oh, this.”
-Emma taps the floor like a cane.
+Emma taps hitting thing on floor like a cane.

 “I’m going to get it welded, and I wanted to know if Stella and Caleb would like to walk along.
-The blacksmith has some interesting new gadgets that might fascinate the boys.”
+There are a bunch of new gadgets that might interest the boys at the blacksmith.”

-Oma says, “Don’t play on those darkie kids’ jumping thing next door.”
+Oma says, “Don’t play on those black kids’ bouncing thing next door.”

 Stella tells Emma, “I’ll need to be back to prepare Father’s lunch.”

 Caleb’s lunch, too.

 Emma says.
 “My second reason for stopping, Bud shot a buck yesterday, and we’re having a venison fry at the café.”
 She switches cane to other hand.
 “After I drop this off and let Albert show the kids his new machines, I have to get back.
 Bud is frying but me and Buddy will be serving.”
 She faces Father.
 “We’d like you, Stella, and Caleb to eat with us.”